Maczi01/unball/README.md

-# FootyGuess Daily
+# GeoGuess Daily

-> Test your football knowledge through visual recognition of iconic moments in football history
+> Test your travel knowledge by guessing where holiday photos were taken around the world

-**FootyGuess Daily** is a web-first, mobile-responsive game for football fans.
-Players are shown football-related photos and must guess both the event's location on a world map and the year it occurred.
+**GeoGuess Daily** is a web-first, mobile-responsive game for travel enthusiasts.
+Players are shown vacation and holiday photos from around the globe and must guess the location on a world map.
 Challenge yourself with 5 photos per round and compete on the global leaderboard!

 ## Table of Contents